Book A Call

 Beyond the Hype: What does ube truly taste like?

-flavour & aroma product development what does it taste like?
-Feb 14, 2024
+flavour & aroma food product development Feb 14, 2024

 ube or purple yam is starchy root vegetables. cut open its colour is pinkish to purple and it is use to make ube Halaya which is a jam.